Analyzing MedAvail (NASDAQ:MDVL) and Progressive Care (OTCMKTS:RXMD)

 Profitability

-This table compares Progressive Care and MedAvail’s net margins, return on equity and return on assets.
+This table compares MedAvail and Progressive Care’s net margins, return on equity and return on assets.

 |Net Margins